yusufozturk/panther/docs/gitbook/operations/runbooks.md

  * Processing of rules could be slowed or stopped if there are errors/throttles.

 ## panther-log-alert-forwarder
-This lambda reads from a DDB stream for the `panther-alert-dedup` table and writes alerts to the `panther-log-alerts-info` ddb table.
+This lambda reads from a DDB stream for the `panther-alert-dedup` table and writes alerts to the `panther-log-alert-info` ddb table.
  It also forwards alerts to `panther-alerts-queue` SQS queue where the appropriate Lambda picks them up for delivery.

  Failure Impact